-Be like WAX.
+We are WAX.
 Resilient, yet malleable.

 "All it takes to change the world is to pluck a single blade of grass, make a single person smile... it truly is a lot more simple than we think.
 We think that in order to make an impact we need to make a huge organization or donate millions of dollars to a cause, but that’s thinking in extremes… That's why WAX has become such a large part of my brand - it represents me, and other humans, and nature in general.
 We are malleable, yet oh so resilient.
 And that is how we survive and adapt.
 By allowing change, but never losing sight of what matters and who we are.
 We are such a broken society, focusing so much on the physical and what others think of us.
 That’s why I’m such a big promoter of self-expression - you can not change a society without first accepting and understanding it’s members.``

 to express themselves, accept diversity, and learn about each other and their environment.
 The newly fledged artist uses vivid colors and bold, blocky shapes to form introspective and sometimes shocking portrayals of her world view.
 As she continues to create, much of her work has begun to pick up a nostalgic, “90’s Babies” playful vibe with underlying, darker motifs hinting towards childhood traumas, sexual healing, and the evolution of self (noticeable especially in her self-portraits).

-She also plans on developing a team to organize sustainable innovations both in and out of the art world.
-Every share, like, and purchase helps support this young artist, her incredible pup, Finn, and her dream to change and inspire the world one person and painting at a time.
+She also plans on developing a creative hub, and a team of like minded individuals to organize sustainable innovations both in and out of the art world.
+Every share, like, and purchase helps support this young artist, her incredible pup, Finn, and her dream to change and inspire the world painting, person, and innovation at a time.